Hanxiao-Wu/GeoInverse/README.md

 ## Inversion Setup
 To run the program, three main files are required:
 ### 1. Inversion Control File (`*.control`)
 The `*.control` file is essential for configuring inversion parameters and Monte Carlo settings.
-It specifies data sources, weights for each data type, and the number of searches and iterations.
+It tells the code where to read the data from, the weights for each dataset, how many searches to perform, how many iterations to run for each search, and so on.
 Below is an [example control file](test.control) with explanations for each parameter:
 ```
 model 2 tar.mod        # Number of basic layers; model file
 para in.para           # Parameter file for setting up perturbed parameters